3dh-de/lyx-thesis-template/README.md

 For [Windows](https://wiki.lyx.org/Windows/Windows) the installation of official **LyX-Bundles** is advised - see: https://wiki.lyx.org/Windows/Windows

-**Update:** The bundles were discontinued due to severe bugs in MikTeX - so now we have to download & install [TeX Live](https://www.tug.org/texlive/acquire-netinstall.html) manually before installing LyX.
+**Update:** The bundles were discontinued due to severe bugs in MikTeX - so now we have to download & install [MikTeX](https://miktex.org/download) or [TeX Live](https://www.tug.org/texlive/acquire-netinstall.html) (complicated to install under Windows) manually before installing LyX.

 #### Literature Bibliography